open-policy-agent/gatekeeper/README.md

 ### policy language

 The `kubernetes-policy-controller` uses OPA as the policy engine.
 OPA provides a high-level declarative language for authoring policies and simple APIs to answer policy queries.
+Policy ruled are create as a rego files.

 ### package addmission